 The modeling results show an increase in the volume of Non-Indian Agricultural (NIA) supplies firmed by the AWBA under the Arizona Water Settlements Act.
 The AWBA has an obligation to firm Tribal NIA supplies through 2107.
 The firming volume previously estimated by the Indian Firming Study Commission in 2006 was 550 KAF.
 New modeling projects a mean firming volume for the UB 15% reduction scenario of 717 KAF, an increase of 167 KAF or a 30% increase.
 The mean firming volume for the UB "As-is" scenario is 907 KAF, an increase of 357 KAF or a 65% increase.
-The portion of these firming volumes needed for firming the Gila River Indian Community is 456 KAF under the UB 15% reduction scenario, with the remainder being for future Indian settlements.
+The portion of these firming volumes needed for firming the Gila River Indian Community is 456 KAF under the UB 15% reduction scenario and 577 KAF under the UB "As-is" scenario, with the remainder being for future Indian settlements.